What is a Leave of Absence? A Guide for UK Employers

 Addressing any health or personal concerns quickly by granting LoAs where they are needed allows employees to take necessary action and return to work with renewed energy and focus when they are able.
 Mentally and physically well employees are more engaged, efficient and productive .

-It also creates an environment in which innovation and creativity can thrive – when employees feel safe, valued and supported, they are more confident, making them much more likely to suggest new ideas and solutions.
+Giving employees the option to take a leave of absence when needed fosters an environment where innovation and creativity can thrive.
+When employees feel safe, valued and supported, they are more confident, making them much more likely to suggest new ideas and solutions.

 A compassionate approach to LoA demonstrates that a company genuinely lives its values, which can enhance its reputation (and brand image, where relevant) and generate loyalty among both employees and customers/clients.
 It also makes it an attractive employer for top talent, which helps hugely with recruitment and retention, with associated cost savings.